LoserLHM/Nakama-Server-Hello-world/README.md

  Server-side Lua and Golang

-   I was struggle in both language Lua and golang, since I don't have any knowledge of their structures.
-In a couple hours of try and error by following the document on my own, I decide to ask someone.So I pushed a post about my scenario(https://forum.heroiclabs.com/t/about-add-a-customize-function-on-nakama/526), At the first time i was using Lua and  but of course is the basic structure that I could use from here not the whole language.
+   After the server launched, I was struggle in both language Lua and golang, since I don't have any knowledge of their structures.
+In a couple hours of try and error by following the document on my own, I decide to ask someone.
+So I pushed a post about my scenario(https://forum.heroiclabs.com/t/about-add-a-customize-function-on-nakama/526),then keep my trying.
+   In the day later, I received a reply from HeroicLabs and it explains clearly about what does the script do.With this reply and follow along with the document, the Lua script are successfully launch on my Nakama server.

-However, the compiling problem on Golang has bother me for a while, and that's the reason I chose lua to do the quiz at the beginning.It turns out a promble with the version of the Nakama server and the compile Builder.
+The compiling problem on Golang has bother me for a while, and that's the reason I chose lua to do the quiz at the beginning.It turns out a promble with the version of the Nakama server and the compile Builder.
 I updated Nakama server form 2.9.1 to 2.11.0 and use the 2.11.0 docker compile Builder the server is successfully run.
 After this problem solved the tasks finished smoothly, but honestly I didn't spend that much time on Golang structure and I might need to learn again it from the bottom.

 Client-side (Unity)-